 - Flood risk to the structure or created by it

 Five-year housing supply

 Most contention with regards to planning comes from planning applications to build new houses.
 The district council are charged by central government to providing a forward plan for housing needs in the area and trying to ensure that this supply is met.
-Over recent years, South Somerset, has been unable to demonstrate a 5 year housing supply is not being met and whilst this situation remains, the District Council are predisposed to allow applications unless there are strong material considerations against individual proposals.
+Over recent years, South Somerset, has been unable to demonstrate a 5 year housing supply, and this has meant that the District Council have been required to allow applications unless there have been strong material considerations against individual proposals.
 However, in 2020, South Somerset indicated that they now had over six years of housing supply.
 This means that applications will, in addition to having to avoid material considerations that would prevent them going forward, also have to comply with the South Somerset Local Plan, which places additional requirements and policies around the numbers, locations, and type of developments in the District.